resque/resque-pool/README.md

 end
 ```

-The configuration loader's `#call` method will be invoked every time a worker
+The configuration loader's `#call` method will be invoked about once a second.
-completes a job.
-This allows the configuration to constantly change, for example,
+This allows the configuration to constantly change, allowing you to scale the
-to scale the number of workers up/down based on different conditions.
+number of workers up or down based on different conditions.
 If the response is generally static, the loader may want to cache the value it
 returns.
 It can optionally implement a `#reset!` method, which will be invoked
 when the HUP signal is received, allowing the loader to flush its cache, or